bufbuild/docs.buf.build/docs/bsr/documentation.md

 Each type definition will have a unique placeholder within the page, an anchor tag, making it easy to share links referencing the exact item.

-### Package comments
+### Package description

 When sharing packages it is often useful to provide an overview of the package.
-You can do so by adding comments above the `package` directive in the .proto file.
+You can do so by adding comments above the `package` directive in your .proto file.

-Package comments are not merged.
-Files are parsed alphabetically, and only the first file with a non-empty comment will be displayed in the generation documentation.
+Comments on the package directive are not merged across files.
+Files are parsed alphabetically, and only the first file with a non-empty comment will be displayed in the generated documentation.

-The following is an example as displayed in the screenshot.
+The following is an example that matches the screenshot.

 ```proto
 syntax = "proto3";